groue/CombineExpectations/README.md

 `recorder.completion` is a publisher expectation which waits for the recorded publisher to complete.

-When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time.
+:x: When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time.

-Otherwise, a [`Subscribers.Completion`](https://developer.apple.com/documentation/subscribers/completion) is returned.
+:white_check_mark: Otherwise, a [`Subscribers.Completion`](https://developer.apple.com/documentation/subscribers/completion) is returned.

 For example: